Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 Language Support in Toronto

-The city is also a mosaic of languages with more than 150 languages spoken every day in the city.
-Just over 30 percent of Toronto residents speak a language other than English or French at home.
-Hundreds of ethnocultural organizations – including professional associations and community centres – operate in the city.
+The city is a mosaic of more than 150 languages spoken daily.
+Over 30% of Toronto residents speak a language other than English or French at home.
+There are hundreds of ethnocultural organizations, including professional associations and community centres in the city.

-311 offers information in more than 180 languages.
-You can also use the city of Toronto website in more than 50 languages.
+3-1-1 is a special telephone number for non-emergency municipal services and offers information in more than 180 languages.
+The City of Toronto website provides information in more than 50 languages.

 Personal Finance & Banking

-All banks in Toronto have programs to help new immigrants open a bank account get a credit card, or mortgage, and get help with other financial products.
-Visit a local bank branch in person or online to get started.
+All banks in Toronto have programs to help new immigrants open a bank account get a credit card, or mortgage, and learn about financial services and products.
+You can open a bank account before arriving in Canada.

 How Much Money Will I Need to Move to Canada?